Curfew in Illinois: Teen Nighttime Driving Restrictions

 - Sunday - Thursday between the hours of 10:00 P.M. and 6:00 A.M., AND

 - Friday - Saturday between the hours of 11:00 P.M. and 6:00 A.M.

 The traffic ticket attorneys at The Davis Law Group, P.C. regularly assist teen drivers and their families with curfew violations and other teen driving offenses.
-The Illinois Secretary of State holds teen drivers to a very high standard through their GDL program.
+The Illinois Secretary of State holds teen drivers to a very high standard through their Graduated Driver Licensing (GDL) program.
+Convictions can have a lasting impact on future driving privileges.
 Our traffic attorneys can help avoid a driver’s license suspension, insurance increases and high fines.